traverseda/pynit/README.md

 One of the bigger challenges will be making these somewhat derterministic.

 That is, it should't matter too much what order you put the decorators on in.
+This is particularily problematic with the "restart" and "register" decorator.